naueramant/simon-stalenhag-wallpaper/README.md

 Personally i combined this script with a systemd timer so the wallpaper is changed every hour.
 ## Requirements

-python3, Gnome3 desktop or Ubuntu and Systemd.
+python3, Gnome3 desktop, Ubuntu, or KDE Plasma 5, and Systemd.

 ## From this fork